RikkaApps/websites/appops/guide/faq/purchase.md

-# Purchase or restore problems
+# No Purchase or restore problems

-## Google Play restore
+## Google Play no restore

-In most cases, follow the prompts that appear after clicking the purchase.
+In most cases, follow the prompts that without click anything.
 If you still can't solve the problem, please send us an email.
+And we Will fix it